embergershared/azuretf/README.md

 > The use of 1 main Terraform files (instead of splitted main.tf for the Plan), allows IntelliSense in the IDE to reference and debug more easily resources while building the plan.

 What are the ```tf-plans```, ```modules``` and ```subscriptions``` folders for?
 > They are real life sanitized examples of an Azure infrastructure deployed with Terraform.
-Execute the folders following their number sequence and fill in the values adapted for your deployment. **Note**: All elements are not provided, so some specifics in the deployments may not work and will need your adjustment. **Good news**: Terraform will complain when it doesn't have all it needs to execute a Plan.
+Execute the folders following their number sequence and fill in the values adapted for your deployment. **Note**: All elements are not provided, so some specifics in the deployments may not work and will need your adjustment. **Good news**: Terraform will complain when it doesn't have everything it needs to execute a Plan.